garrows/ses-proxy/README.md

 Proxy SMTP emails to Amazon's SES (Simple Email Service)

-This is particularly useful if your server only has internet access via a HTTP proxy.
+This is particularly useful if your server only has internet access via a proxy.

 Setup